 The Company is involved with various special purpose entities ("SPEs") in the normal course of business.
-In most cases, these entities are deemed to be VIEs.
+In most cases, these entities are deemed to be variable interest entities ("VIEs").

 The Company applies accounting guidance for consolidation of VIEs to certain entities in which equity investors do not have the characteristics of a controlling financial interest.
 The primary beneficiary of a VIE is the party that both (1) has the power to direct the activities of a VIE that most significantly affect the VIE's economic performance and (2) has an obligation to absorb losses or the right to receive benefits that in either case could potentially be significant to the VIE.
 The Company consolidates entities of which it is the primary beneficiary.
-As of June 30, 2013, there are no consolidated VIEs.
+At June 30, 2014, there are no consolidated VIEs.